ObjectsCountries/Homestar-Runner-Pack/README.md

   * Rescale main page 23's effect
   * Fix Homestar's body for main page 23
   * Make button effects no longer play when module is solved
+  * Figure out how to make table for logging
 * Sbemail Songs
   * Change texture of play button to square while playing audio
   * Add "the game's certainly not gonna tell you" voiceline during submission